-Research existing pedestrian networks, streets, and squares in the city centre.
-The The Masterclass will consider pedestrian space at different scales.
-In the first part the analysis, mapping, classification, evaluation and coverage of the existing provision are the central issues.
+Research existing pedestrian networks, streets, and squares in the city center.
+The Masterclass will consider pedestrian space at different scales.
+In the first part, the analysis, mapping, classification, evaluation, and coverage of the existing provision are the central issues.
 This will lead to potential new places for squares with the aim of providing a network of places.
-The second part of the workshop focuses on the design of these places: size, scale, uses, materials etc. An essential aspect for the location is the topography.
+The second part of the workshop focuses on the design of these places: size, scale, uses, materials etc. An essential aspect of the location is the topography.

 The students will systematically demonstrate and apply understanding and knowledge at the forefront of their discipline.
-This will be based on research-rich learning, and delivered by an independently conducted, innovative design project that demonstrates and utilises appropriate techniques of inquiry, critical evaluation, synthesis and application.
+This will be based on research-rich learning and delivered by an independently conducted, innovative design project that demonstrates and utilizes appropriate techniques of inquiry, critical evaluation, synthesis, and application.

 The students will be able to:

 - study complex environments, learn independently, communicate, and justify their work by

 - analyzing an urban design theme, and providing static and dynamic visualizations;